 That might seem like the end of the story, but there is a happy ending.
 To the surprise of many, the community energy feed-in tariff was given another 6-month extension to the end of September.
-As lockdown eased, Joju Solar were able to install the Geraint Thomas Velodrome project safely during June.
+As lockdown eased, Joju Solar were able to install the Geraint Thomas Velodrome roofttop solar panels project safely during June.
 Now commissioned, it is the largest solar roof in Wales.

 Overall the project will generate 1,650,000 kWh of electricity per year, saving 412 tCO2 per annum.
 The host buildings will use most of the green power generated directly on-site, reducing the council’s carbon emissions.
-The remainder will be exported to the national electricity grid.
+The remaininf solar power will be exported to the national electricity grid.

 The solar panels in Newport have been financed by a loan from the Development Bank of Wales and Egni Co-operative‘s community share offer which has raised £1.94m to date.
 Crucially, the benefits of the scheme are captured locally.
 As Jim Cardy from Energy Service Wales explains: “The income from the project will be spent in Wales, the finance came from Wales, and the shares are owned by Welsh residents.”

-This collaborative project is an excellent example of how a community group and a local authority can join forces to help deliver low carbon solutions.
+This collaborative renewable energy project is an excellent example of how a community group and a local authority can join forces to help deliver low carbon solutions.
 It’s a perfect example of how to Build Back Better after COVID-19.

 The schools have all received £500 of shares in the project, which will generate an income stream for them over the next 25 year.
 Providing community benefits in this way links to entrepreneurship education by demonstrating a co-operative model in practice.

-Egni Coop are developing an educational portal to show generation data, which can be used in teachers lessons.
+Egni Coop are developing an educational portal to show the solar power generation data, which can be used in teachers lessons.
 Egni Coop will be employing an education officer to provide services to the schools and develop resources in line with the Welsh National curriculum.

 August 12, 2020